James Walker (racing driver): Superleague Formula

 In 2008, Walker also took part in four races of the inaugural Superleague Formula season.
 He raced for Rangers F.C. at the Nürburgring and then for Borussia Dortmund at Jerez, where he won the final race of the season.
-He will return to the series in 2010, driving for defending champions Liverpool, replacing Adrián Vallés.
+He would return to the series in 2010, driving for defending champions Liverpool, replacing Adrián Vallés.

 Sports car racing

 Walker was given a drive a Porsche for J Lowe Racing in the 2010 24 Hours of Daytona, but the car retired before he got behind the wheel.

 Walker joined Le Mans Series team JMW Motorsport for the 2011 season.
 He and Rob Bell got two class wins out of five races driving a Ferrari 458 Italia, resulting runners-up in the GTE-Pro drivers and teams championships.
-In 2012 he won the Paul Ricard race for JMW together with Jonny Cocker, and retired at the 24 Hours of Le Mans.
+In 2012, he won the Paul Ricard race for JMW together with Jonny Cocker, and retired at the 24 Hours of Le Mans.

-The driver switched to Delta-ADR for the 2013 season of the FIA World Endurance Championship.
-Driving an Oreca-Nissan, he got a LMP2 class win, a fourth-place finish and a fifth, resulting 6th in the teams standings.
+Walker switched to Delta-ADR for the 2013 season of the FIA World Endurance Championship.
+Driving an Oreca-Nissan, he got a LMP2 class win, a fourth-place finish and a fifth, resulting sixth in the teams standings.